Pranowmya/Automated-Thesis-Generator/README.md

 ## 📊 Scoring System

 - Each category is scored from **0 to 10**
-- Weighted scoring system is applied
+- Weighted scoring model is applied
 - Final score is calculated out of **100**
+- Generates final investment recommendation:
+  - 🟢 Strong Buy
+  - 🟡 Hold
+  - 🔴 Pass

 ---